PhiliPdB/SwipeableDrawer/README.md

 	</div>
 </swipeable-drawer>
 ```
-You can than setup the drawer by putting this in a javascript file
+You can than setup the drawer by putting this in a javascript file:
 ```js
 const drawer = new SwipeableDrawer();
 drawer.setup();
 ```
 This will initialize the drawer and bind the correct events.
+You can than also manually open and close the drawer by calling `drawer.open()` and `drawer.close()`.
+This is useful for extra buttons to open and close the drawer.